NeillM/examsys-rserve/README.md

 # examsys-rserve: A R-Server instance configured for ExamSys

 A R-server configured for ExamSys development.
+The image is based on the [RHub minimal image](https://github.com/r-hub/r-minimal)

 ## Example useage